blakeblackshear/frigate/docs/docs/frigate/hardware.md

 ### OpenVino

 The OpenVINO detector type is able to run on x86 hosts that have an Intel CPU, GPU, or VPU Hardware (ex: Intel NCS2).
-Arm64 hosts are also supported with VPU hardware.
+Arm 32/64 hosts are also supported with VPU hardware.

 Inference speeds vary greatly depending on the CPU, GPU, or VPU used, some known examples are below: